I have some bad news for you: Your target audience is hurting your business.

 No matter what industry you’re in, your customers are so similar to your competitor’s customers there is no advantage to defining or marketing to a different group.

-This is the tough truth many marketers are missing.
+This is a hard truth that many marketers overlook.

-If you focus all your marketing efforts on the 24-year-old on his new iPhone in his mom’s basement, you risk missing the 37-year-old woman who just started her own business and could use your app, or the 58-year-old gardener who would also find it valuable.
+If you focus all your marketing efforts solely on 24-year-olds using their new iPhones in their mom’s basement, you might miss the 37-year-old woman who just launched her own business and could benefit from your app.
+You might also overlook the 58-year-old gardener who would find value in it.

-Is your brain throwing a fit right now?
-Is it arguing with me?
-Trust me, when I first learned this, mine was.
-It’s hard to wrap our minds around something that is so far outside of what we’ve believed to be true.
+Is your brain resisting this idea right now?
+Is it disagreeing with me?
+Trust me, when I first came across this concept, mine did too.
+It can be challenging to shift our thinking away from what we’ve always believed to be true.

-The good news is, creating a target audience that works is much simpler than you thought.
-And it makes so much sense your brain will thank you.
+The good news is, creating an effective target audience is simpler than you might think.
+And it makes so much sense that your brain will appreciate it.

 At this point, we don’t have much of the standard definition of a target audience left.
 We’ve debunked the marketing myths that are hurting businesses and understand that:

-- Their demographics and personality traits are the same across your industry (and clever marketing won’t help you attract substantially different customers)
+• Their demographics and personality traits largely align with others in your industry, and clever marketing won’t attract substantially different customers.

-It can be difficult to let go of those three myths.
-On the surface, they make so much sense!
-But they are based on hunches and individual case studies.
+Letting go of these three myths can be tough.
+On the surface, they seem to make sense!
+In reality, they are based on hunches and individual case studies instead of large, reliable data sets.

-The human brain is a complex organ that we are nowhere close to understanding.
+The human brain is a marvelously complex organ that we’re still far from fully comprehending.
 However, we do know some things.
-For example, we know what the brain’s primary goal is.
+For instance, we understand the brain’s primary objective.

-Whenever we encounter something new, our brain’s first question is, “How does this help me survive and thrive?”
-And that’s exactly what your customers’ brains are doing when they encounter your marketing.
+Whenever we encounter something new, our brain’s initial question is, ‘How does this help me survive and thrive?’
+That’s precisely what your customers’ brains are pondering when they come across your marketing.

 Connecting with your customer’s desire to survive and thrive is the foundation for creating your target audience.